 It is a good idea to call your insurance broker and shop around a few weeks prior to closing.

 Finally, it is important to mention that your fees can vary depending on the property, location and situation.
-We’d be happy to give you a more accurate estimate.
+Contact the Deeded team and we’d be happy to give you a more accurate estimate.

 Important note: This article is not Legal Advice.
 No one should act, or refrain from acting, based solely upon the materials provided on this website, any hypertext links or other general information without first seeking appropriate legal or other professional advice.